GOVLAW Lawyers Australia LOGO

 Important terms

-These updates are a summary only and provided as a general information for Pubs and Clubs.
-It does not constitute legal advice or take into account the facts and circumstances of your gaming venue.
+These updates are a summary only and provided as general information for Pubs and Clubs.
+They do not constitute legal advice or take into account the facts and circumstances of your gaming venue.

 What to do if AUSTRAC asks your Pub or Club to appoint an external auditor...